Setting Document Properties

 Step-by-step property updates

-- Set the Title: Click in the Title field and enter a clear, descriptive name (e.g., "Employee Handbook 2024" instead of "doc_final_v3")
+1. Set the Title: Click in the Title field and enter a clear, descriptive Title (e.g., "Employee Handbook 2024" instead of "doc_final_v3") Expand acronyms if there are any.

 Key properties to fill in